The Business Platinum Card® from American Express review

 The Amex Business Platinum may be ideal if your business spends a lot on travel, but you can consider other Amex business credit cards that offer more rewards in different categories.
 As an example, the American Express® Business Gold Card is popular considering you get the chance to earn 4X points on up to $150,000 spent in popular categories many businesses spend a lot in.
 However, the tradeoff involved in choosing this card comes in the form of reduced travel benefits and perks.

 Also, keep in mind that you can earn American Express Membership Rewards points on business purchases without paying an annual fee at all.
-The Blue Business® Plus Credit Card from American Express lets you do just that, and you can even pay down your balance interest-free for a full year upon account opening.
+The Blue Business® Plus Credit Card from American Express lets you do just that.

 Best cards to pair the Amex Business Platinum with